 Acellus STEM Grants for Special Education

 This grant program has been created to help schools deploy Acellus STEM Robotic Labs and STEM curriculum for their special needs learners.
 Recent studies from credible sources show that a higher percentage of special education students transition into STEM related careers, when compared to other students.
-Integrated Acellus STEM Robotics Labs into the special education environment allows educations to prepare classified students to be college-ready, and prepared for a successful career.
+Integrating Acellus STEM Robotics Labs into the special education environment allows educators to prepare classified students to be college-ready, and prepared for a successful career.

 “In a 2012 study published in the Journal of Autism and Developmental Disorders, scientists found that students diagnosed with autism had the highest STEM participation rates.
 By examining 11,000 students nationwide, they found that young adults diagnosed with an autism spectrum disorder chose STEM majors in college more often than their peers in the general population — 34 percent versus less than 23 percent”.

 Not only do special needs students gravitate towards STEM careers, but the career opportunities in STEM fields, such as computer science, have exploded over the past few years, and it is anticipated that the demand will only grow over the next decade.